Tuition Exchange Scholarship Program

 his/her eligible dependent is enrolled in classes, the student will be allowed to

-complete the semester in which he/she is enrolled at the time.
+complete the academic year in which he/she is enrolled at the time.
 The student, however,

-will lose the scholarship for any subsequent semesters.
-If the student has been approved
+will lose the scholarship for any subsequent academic year.
+If the student has been

-for the scholarship or approved for renewal of the scholarship but the approved year
+approved for the scholarship or approved for renewal of the scholarship but the approved

-has not begun when the employee terminates employment or loses eligibility, the student's
+year has not begun when the employee terminates employment or loses eligibility, the

 Application, Acceptance & Responsibilities